2110 Rayburn HOB

 Congressman Nadler is perhaps best known as a senior member of the House Judiciary Committee.
 It was there that, as a third-term Representative in 1998, he rose to national prominence as a vigorous defender of the Constitution during President Clinton’s impeachment hearings.
 Nadler’s unwavering demand for bipartisan adherence to the Constitution earned him national praise.

-As the Chair of the House Judiciary’s Subcommittee on the Constitution, Civil Rights and Civil Liberties, Rep. Nadler has a major role in overseeing privacy issues, due process, civil rights, civil liberties, reproductive freedom, voting rights, LGBT rights, religious liberty and freedom of expression.
-This places him squarely at the heart of many of the major ideological debates of our day.
+As the former Chair of the House Judiciary’s Subcommittee on the Constitution, Civil Rights and Civil Liberties, Rep. Nadler has had a major role in overseeing privacy issues, due process, civil rights, civil liberties, reproductive freedom, voting rights, LGBT rights, religious liberty and freedom of expression.
+This placed him squarely at the heart of many of the major ideological debates of our day.

 Upon assuming the Chair of the Subcommittee in 2007, Rep. Nadler launched a series of hearings titled “The Constitution in Crisis: The State of Civil Liberties in America.”
 In these hearings, the Subcommittee investigated the Bush Administration’s policies, actions and programs that threaten Americans’ fundamental constitutional rights and civil liberties.